maxmilneaus/maxmilne.com/docs/TECHNICAL/filter-system.md

 Both pages share the same filtering approach:

 1. Build step writes a `data-tag-slugs` attribute on every entry (projects and notes) containing space-delimited, slugified tags.
-2. Filter buttons expose their target slug via `data-filter`, with `all` as the catch-all.
+2. Filter buttons expose their target slug via `data-filter` (projects) or `data-topic` (writing).
-3. A tiny vanilla JS helper listens for clicks, toggles `is-active`/`aria-pressed`, and hides entries whose `data-tag-slugs` do not include the active slug.
+3. A tiny vanilla JS helper listens for clicks, toggles `is-active`/`aria-pressed`, and hides entries whose `data-tag-slugs` do not include any of the active topics.

 ---